joshtynjala/actionscript-3.0-developers-guide/display/using-the-drawing-api/drawing-lines-and-curves.md

 before starting the drawing.
 The most basic of these, the `beginFill()` method, accepts two parameters: the fill color, and (optionally) an alpha value for the fill color.
-For example, if you want to draw a shape with a solid green fill, you would use the following code (assuming you’re drawing on an object named `myShape`):
+For example, if you want to draw a shape with a solid green fill, you would use the following code (assuming you're drawing on an object named `myShape`):

     myShape.graphics.beginFill(0x00FF00);